ak-uow/dissertation-write-up/chapters/04-methodology.md

 This research is documented below, with justifications provided for the libraries and any other software chosen for inclusion in the project.
 Hardware research is also covered.

+!!
+TODO: Add more info here about technologies used...

 ## Implementation

 The implementation phase constituted a significant portion of the study and was composed of following distinct efforts.